Age-Related Skin Changes

 Dermal structural degeneration

-Age-related changes are most pronounced within the dermis, where fibroblast activity declines and collagen synthesis decreases, particularly type I collagen.
+Age-related changes are most pronounced within the dermis, where fibroblast activity declines and collagen synthesis decreases, particularly type I collagen, which is the most abundant protein in the human body.
+It provides structural support to skin, tendons, bones, and connective tissue.
 Existing collagen fibres become fragmented and disorganised, reducing tensile strength and resistance to mechanical stress.
 Elastin fibres also undergo degeneration, losing their elastic recoil and forming abnormal clumped structures, a process that is markedly accelerated by chronic ultraviolet exposure.

 Dermal thinning is accompanied by reduced vascular density, limiting delivery of oxygen and nutrients to overlying tissues.
 This contributes to delayed wound healing and impaired thermoregulation.
-Levels of glycosaminoglycans fall with age, diminishing the dermis’s capacity to bind water and maintain volume, which further contributes to skin laxity and wrinkling.
+Levels of glycosaminoglycans (carbohydrate chains found in the skin's extracellular matrix, which draw in water like a sponge to provide the skin with volume, hydration and elasticity) fall with age, diminishing the dermis’s capacity to bind water and maintain volume, which further contributes to skin laxity and wrinkling.

 Subcutaneous tissue loss and mechanical vulnerability

 The subcutaneous fat layer progressively diminishes with age, particularly in the face, hands, and distal extremities.
 Loss of this layer reduces insulation, shock absorption, and protection from mechanical injury.
-As cushioning decreases, the skin becomes more vulnerable to bruising, pressure injury, and skin tears.
+As cushioning decreases, underlying blood vessels and connective tissues become less protected, causing the skin to bruise more easily and increasing vulnerability to pressure injuries and skin tears.
+Reduced insulation may also impair thermoregulation, making older adults more susceptible to both heat loss and cold-related complications.

 Redistribution of adipose tissue also occurs, contributing to characteristic changes in facial contours and body shape seen with ageing.
-In individuals with limited mobility or impaired sensation, loss of subcutaneous padding significantly increases the risk of tissue breakdown over pressure points.
+In individuals with limited mobility, impaired sensation, or chronic illness, loss of subcutaneous padding significantly increases the concentration of pressure over bony prominences such as the sacrum, heels, and hips.
+This compromises local blood flow and tissue perfusion, increasing the risk of tissue ischaemia, skin breakdown, and the development of pressure injuries.
+Consequently, preventative strategies such as regular repositioning, pressure-relieving devices, and routine skin assessment become increasingly important in older populations.

 Vascular and sensory alterations